Are There Prophets Today?

 The last verse talks about the "lightness" of the false prophets.
 They do not take seriously the responsibility of claiming to speak for God.
 This is no laughing matter.
-If the person be a true prophet, fine.
-But if that man speaks presumptuously and is not a true prophet - woe unto that man.
-God will deal very severely with him.
+If the person was a true prophet, fine, but woe unto that man who claims to be speaking for God whom God did not send.
+God will deal most severely with him.
 A person had better think twice before claiming to speak for God.

 Are There Prophets Today?

 1 Corinthians 13:9-10 ... we prophesy in part.
-But when that which is perfect is come, then that which is in part shall be done away.
+But when that which is perfect [complete] is come, then that which is in part shall be done away.

-Prophecy is in part.
-That is, it is a partial revelation of Gods truth.
-In the early days of Christianity, the New Testament was not yet complete.
-Scripture was still being written.
+Prophecy was in part.
+That is, it was a partial revelation of God's truth.
+In the early days of Christianity, the N.T. was not yet complete, and Scripture was still being written.
 The church at Corinth, for example, probably had a copy of one of the gospels (Mark, for example) and copies of the letters Paul had written to them.
-How then were they to know all the other truths that God had for them which had not yet been written down and collected into the New Testament?
-By prophecy, of course.
+How, then, were they to know all the other truths that God had for them which had not yet been written down and collected into the N.T.? – Through prophecy, of course.

-Each particular prophecy was only Gods revelation in part.
-But once that which is perfect has come (Gods complete revelation in scripture), then there is no more need for that which is in part (prophecy).
+Each particular prophecy was only God's revelation in part.
+But once that which is perfect had come (God's completed revelation in the N.T.), then there was no more need for that which was in part (prophecy), and prophecy ceased.

-For example, there was approximately 400 years between the end of the Old Testament and the beginning of the New Testament.
+The same was true with the Old Testament.
+There was approximately 400 years between the end of the Old Testament and the beginning of the N.T..
 During that time, no scripture was being written.
-From the time of the last Old Testament prophet (Malachi), until the time of the first New Testament prophet (John the Baptist), there were no prophets and no prophecy.
-Once the Old Testament was complete, prophecy stopped.
+From the time of the last Old Testament prophet (Malachi), until the time of the first N.T. prophet (John the Baptist), there were no prophets and no prophecy.
+Once the Old Testament was completed, prophecy ceased.

-What, then, would we expect to happen after the New Testament was completed?
-The same thing.
-Prophecy would stop.
-The last New Testament book to be written was the Book of Revelation.
-It was written around 90 AD. >From that time, there has been no such thing as true prophecy.
+What, then, should we expect to happen after the N.T. was completed? - The same thing; prophecy would cease.
+The last N.T. book to be written was the Book of Revelation.
+Since that time, there has been no such thing as true prophecy.